mamady310/contact-book/README.md

   2 In the terminal type the command "pipenv run python main.py 3 Follow the prompts on the welcome menu to create, update,
     view, and delete contacts from your records.
+  4 To verify that the information was stored in database open a second terminal and type "psql"
 # License
 General Assembly ©